top of page

 DSC_8939.jpg

-I often get asked "How do you find the time to fit in your hobbies with such a hectic work schedule that involves treating patients and research and teaching commitments—all while bringing up a young family?"
+I often get asked "How do you find the time to fit in your hobbies with such a hectic work schedule that involves treating patients and research and teaching commitments—all while looking after your family as well?"
 I think if there is something you are passionate about, you find a way to fit it in your day.
 And you find flexible solutions.
 Most of my photography for example, is done on the way home when I might pull the car over for 15 minutes.
 I think it’s important to have these moments of where you take time out - sometimes you have to look after yourself a bit so you can keep looking after others.

 Kung Fu